 To access PFIC information, please select one of the fund families below, choose the fund and series from the menu provided, then click on the PDF icon to download the file.

 PH&N Funds Series C units were renamed to Series A units on June 30, 2016.

 Advisor Series units with initial sales charge and low-load sales charge options were re-designated to Series A units on August 4, 2020.

 What is a PFIC, who is affected and why do these rules exist?
 Read our FAQ to learn more.Frequently asked questions

-No-load funds available to do-it-yourself investors, through RBC Direct Investing, other discount brokerages or clients who invest with PH&N Investment Services on or before January 9, 2017.
+No-load funds that are primarily available to clients of PH&N Investment Services prior to January 9, 2017.
 These funds pay management fees to RBC GAM.
 A portion of the management fee is paid by RBC GAM as a trailing commission to the dealer.
-Since self-directed investors choose to manage their own investments, the trailing commission is typically lower than other series and covers the price of portfolio management and service.
+The trailing commission is typically lower than other series.

 Available to investors who invest and maintain the required minimum balance with authorized dealers.
 Units of these funds are not available for purchase by new investors, existing investors who hold Series H or I units can continue to make additional investments into the fund.